The 36th Chamber of Shaolin: Plot

 San Te advances more rapidly than any previous student, reaching the rank of deputy overseer within the space of six years.
 Challenged by the monastery's Discipline Chief, who thinks him unfit for his role, San Te has several exhibition matches with him, only to be beaten each time.
 However, after inventing the three section staff, San Te finally prevails and gains the chief abbot's permission to become overseer of one of the chambers.

 When San Te professes that he wants to create a new chamber where he can train ordinary people in the basics of kung fu so they can defend themselves against their oppressors, the temple officially banishes him in a surreptitious way to allow him to carry out his mission.
 He returns to the outside world, namely to his hometown, and assists the people, gathering several young men who loyally follow him and become his first students.
 Before the political revolution where his aspirations reach completion, he is forced into conflict with Tien Ta.
 A fierce duel ensues, where San Te is victorious.
 Finally, he returns to the Shaolin temple, where he establishes the 36th chamber, a special martial arts class for laypeople to learn kung fu.

+Historical basis

+While the film is loosely based on the historically documented figure of San Te—a martial arts master who lived in the 17th century and taught outside the Shaolin Temple to aid the rebellion against the Manchu—the film takes significant creative liberties.
+Most notably, the film depicts San Te as the inventor of the three-section staff, which is a fictional element created specifically for the movie's narrative.